ignc-research/blender-gen/README.md

 ## config.py
 This python file contains a simple configuration class to configure the Blender generation script.
-The following parameters must be adapted to your specific application.
+The following parameters can be adapted to your specific application.

 Parameter | Description
 --------- | -----------